frmendez21/haul-takehome/README.md

 # Welcome to my Haul Take Home project!

+## Setup
+Clone this repo onto your local machine, once there run npm install to install dependencies. running npm start will start the app in development mode and should open a tab in your browser

 ### Instructions

 Hovering over a week will highlight the entire row, hovering over day will highlight that day in gray.